 I was on the SE ridge line about 6:30 AM, and about 50 minutes later, I stopped for this shot showing the NE slopes and the NW face of Copeland Mountain - an angle I have wanted a clear shot of for a while.
 This peak is on a short list for my next summit attempt.

 At 7:44 AM, I broke through timberline, and finally had a clear view of the summit at 8:16 AM which appeared to be the first of three points along the ridge ahead of me.
 In the shot below, standing tall behind the summit are, left to right, Chiefs Head Peak (13,579 ft), Pagoda Mountain (13,479 ft), Longs Peak (14,255 ft), and Mount Meeker (13,911 ft).
-Having summited all four of these peaks and with the summit of Orton only 15 minutes away, I really liked this shot!
+Having summited all four of these peaks and with the summit of Orton maybe only a mile away, I really liked this shot!

 As I approached the summit, confirmed by the GPS, I took this awesome photo of the peak with the south side of Pagoda Mountain dominating the shot from the background.
 I know that the erosion seen in these mountains is for the most part due to glacial activity, but I can’t help thinking that there’s more to the story about what bit off roughly an entire 3rd of Pagoda.

 Still a few minutes away from the summit, I paused again for a shot of the view looking west-southwest at Thunder Lake up against Tanima Peak (12,420 ft).
 As I took the shot, I realized that I have not been to this lake yet.